Energy Market

 28%

-Combined GB electricity share,
+Combined GB electricity share

-ahead of Octopus (25%) and British Gas's
+vs Octopus (25%) and

-What does this mean for the wider market?
+What this means for the wider market

 OVO Energy E.ON merger: FAQ